 This code was popular among prisoners to convey information to each other.

 Roll the strip of paper over the cylinder (a pencil would do) so that the paper covers the entire length of the pencil without a gap.
 Write a regular message across it and then unwrap the paper.
 The message will appear to be garbled.
 When the other party rolls the strip over a pencil of the same diameter, they will be able to read the message.
+If your child enjoys playing word games, then try teaching them this game.

 6. Grid code